-f.
-Conference of Minister_and Commissioners (of Economic Planning)
+Conference of Minister and Commissioners (of Economic Planning)

-The CMCEP has as Chairman, the Minister of Budget and Planning and includes all Commissioners responsible foreconomic planning in all the States of the Federation.
-It is the body that reviews the draft Plan as submitted by the JPB and transmit same to the National Council of States through the Federal Cabinet, g.
-National Couucil of States
+The CMCEP has as Chairman, the Minister of Budget and Planning and includes all Commissioners responsible for economic planning in all the States of the Federation.
+It is the body that reviews the draft Plan as submitted by the JPB and transmit same to the National Council of States through the Federal Cabinet.

+National Council of States

-National Council of The States which comprises Governor the Federation and the the thirty six States of of Central Bank is chaired by the Vice President and is responsible for considering the draft Rolling Plan after deliberations by the Federal Cabinet.
+The National Council of States which comprises the thirty six States of the Federation and the Governor of Central Bank is chaired by the Vice President and is responsible for considering the draft Rolling Plan after deliberations by the Federal Cabinet.
 The Council also deliberates on matters pertaining to the state of the economy and problems of plan implementation and co-ordination.

-3.5.2.
-The Planning Process in Nigeria
+4.4.1 The Planning Process in Nigeria

 The planning process usually starts with the preparation of Guidelines that are expected to form the basis for preparing projects for an ensuing medium term plan.
 With the adoption of the Rolling Plan strategy from 1990 the guidelines were expected to be prepared at intervals of three years.
 The Guidelines are generally based on policy recommendations and views from all segments of the society arid the various government organs on what should be the objectives, strategies and priorities of the medium term development plan.
 It also includes in broad orders the magnitude of resources that are likely to be available for the implementation of programmes and projects during the plan period.
 The Call Circular is usually forwarded to all Federal and State Agencies and Local Government Councils together with the Guidelines.
 The Call Circulars specifies in details the set of information that must be provided for each project.
-These include, th objectives, physical targets and cost implications of such project so as to facilitate adequate project analysis and appraisal, A sample, of such Call Circular: is attached as an Annex,, The Planning Office holds bilateral discussions with every Federal Agency and the State Ministries of Economic Planning.
+These include, the objectives, physical targets and cost implications of such project so as to facilitate adequate project analysis and appraisal, A sample, of such Call Circular: is attached as an Annex., The Planning Office holds bilateral discussions with every Federal Agency and the State Ministries of Economic Planning.
 In discussing the admissibility and relevance of a project for the plan, the following criteria are usually applied among others:

-- (a) relevance of projects to the plan - (b) objectives; strategy and priorities.; . - (c) the feasibility/viability of the project as measured by return on investment or cost/benefit, implications and the extent to which this can be accommodated within the overall allocations to the sector of activity; - (d) stage of completion, if it is an on-going project. - (e) impact of project on foreign exchange and employment.
+- a. relevance of projects to the plan - b.
+Objectives; strategy and priorities.; - c. the feasibility/viability of the project as measured by return on investment or cost/benefit, implications and :the extent to which this can be accommodated within the overall allocations to the sector of activity; - d.
+Stage of completion, if it is an on-going project. - e.
+Impact of project on foreign exchange and employment.

-3.5.3.
-Planning Methodology
+4.4.2 Planning Methodology

-Planning methodology at all levels of .government may be outlined as follows:
+Planning methodology at all levels of .government may: be outlined as follows:

-- Stgp 1 Identifying the potential constraints and problems of the economy and ismain activity sector - Step 2 Identifying the objectives, strategy and programme priorities of the Plan at macro level and for each sector of the economy as contained in the Guidelines to the Plan.

-Sfcep 3 Identifying the problems and potential areas in each sector to the objectives strategy priorities and goals of the plan in order to identify, critical projects.
-This is the Pre-Identification stage for projects.
+- Steps 1 Identifying the potential constraints and problems of the economy and its main activity sector: - Step 2 Identifying the objectives, strategy and programme priorities of the Plan at macro level and for each sector of the economy as contained in the Guidelines to the Plan. - Step 3 Identifying the problems and potential areas in each sector to the objectives strategy priorities and goals of the plan in order to identify, critical projects.
+This is the Pre-Identification stage for projects. - Step 4 Investigate the identified projects further through feasibility studies on the objectives, costs output, return to investments,

-- Step 4 Investigate the identified projects further through feasibility studies on the objectives, costs output, return to investments, .etc. of the projects.
-This can be done by providing the information required in the Call Circular in respect of each project. - Step 5 Make projects for the size of the capital programme over the plan period as follows;
+.etc. of the projects.
+This can be done by providing the information required in the Call Circular in respect of each project.